dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-create-a-reactive-form.md

 }
 ```

-4\) Assign the custometForm property to an new instance of the FormGroup.
+4\) Assign the customerForm property to an **new instance of the FormGroup**.
 Do this in the ngOnInit\(\) live cycle hook to ensure the component and template are initalized before building the form model.

 ```
 ...